 A number of selfless individuals committed to service make the work of UYF possible.

-Our team includes karma yoga teachers volunteering their time to teach studio classes, ambassadors donating their time to fulfill administrative duties, and mindfulness teachers bringing programs to schools.
+Our team includes karma yoga instructors volunteering their time to teach studio classes, ambassadors donating their time to fulfill administrative duties, and mindfulness instructors bringing programs to schools.